Junior Farm Naturalist Program is a Guided Field Trip

 Fauna & Insect Exploration

-- Using tools found in the Junior Naturalist box examine the insects we find in the garden.
+- Using tools found in the Junior Naturalist box examine the insects we find in the garden or investigate the ‘who’s bones are these’ station.

 - Wildlife faces many challenges in nature.
 Learn about this in a fun Frog Leap Lifecycle Game.